 Siddharth Venugopal

 Siddharth Venugopal is an Indian actor, best known for Tamil cinema.
-Siddharth Venugopal began their career in 2006.
+Siddharth Venugopal began their career in 2006 and has been a prominent figure in the industry for over 20 years.
 With 30 credits to their name and an average audience rating of 6.2, Siddharth Venugopal remains one of the most prolific and celebrated talents in the industry.
 Siddharth Venugopal is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones